X-ray Security Scanner Market Size and Share

 By End-User Industry: Government leadership and aviation momentum

-Aviation & transportation, representing 29% of the X-ray security scanner market size in 2024, is projected to register an 8.9% CAGR to 2030 thanks to EU and U.S. CT mandates, passenger growth, and remote screening pilots now scaling at TSA checkpoints.
-Private-sector buyers—ranging from retailers to data-center operators—are also boosting demand for mid-range models that combine dual-energy imaging with embedded AI to spot loss-prevention risks.
+Aviation and transportation, representing 29% of the X-ray security scanner market size in 2024, is projected to register an 8.9% CAGR from 2024 to 2030, driven by EU and U.S. CT mandates, passenger growth, and the scaling of remote screening pilots at TSA checkpoints.
+Private-sector buyers—ranging from retailers to data-center operators are also boosting demand for mid-range models that combine dual-energy imaging with embedded AI to spot loss-prevention risks.

 By Scanner Configuration: Single-view prevalence and CT surge